MakeMeSenpai/CHD/README.md

 In this project we hacked classic holiday lights to flash to music.
 This is the basic code for this and can be changed to display different patterns pretty easily.

-Check out https://medium.com/@sean.a.protho1/c-h-d-59be534c9209 If you would like to build something like this for yourself!
-And Have a great day!
+Check out https://medium.com/@sean.a.protho1/c-h-d-59be534c9209 If you would like to build something like this for yourself! or https://github.com/MakeMeSenpai/christmas_hack for the old repo where I was still planning how to build this entire thing.
+Have a great day!

 Kindly, ~Ant🐜